-The numerator in \eqref{approximate} depends linearly on the number of active nodes $q(t)$, which is time-dependent.
-This raises the question of what may a sensible choice for $t$ (and $q(t)$).
-Intuitively, if ANC occurs towards the end of a spreading process, when large parts of a network are already active, then its contribution to the spreading of the contagion is a minor one and it has only a negligible distortive effect on a contagion map.
-The activation times of nodes that are infected via ANC late in a contagion process are only mildly shorter than what occurs for spreading purely via WFP, so the points in the image of a contagion map are perturbed only slightly.
-To obtain a meaningful approximate bound for $T^{\rm{ANC}}$, we thus seek to work out a point in the spreading process up to which the occurrence of ANC plays a significant role in the overall spreading behavior and accordingly has a noticeable effect on the contagion map.
+The numerator in \eqref{approximate} depends linearly on the (time-dependent) number $q(t)$ of active nodes.
+This raises the question of what may be a sensible choice for $t$ (and $q(t)$).
+Intuitively, if ANC occurs towards the end of a spreading process, when large parts of the network are already active, then its contribution to the spreading of the contagion is a minor one and it has only a negligible distortive effect on the contagion map.
+The activation times of nodes that are infected via ANC late in a contagion process are only mildly shorter than what occurs for spreading purely via WFP, so the points in the image of the contagion map are perturbed only slightly.
+To make \eqref{approximate} a meaningful bound for $T^{\rm{ANC}}$, we thus seek to work out the latest point in the spreading process up to which the occurrence of ANC plays a significant role in the overall spreading behavior and accordingly has a noticeable effect on the contagion map.
 The later this point occurs, the larger $\frac{q(t)}{N-1}d^{\rm{NG}}$ will be and the larger we expect the critical threshold (i.e., bifurcation point) $T^{\rm{ANC}}$ to be.
 We have

-for some $\delta \in (0,1)$, where the parameter $\delta$ arises from how late in a spreading process the occurrence of ANC plays a significant role.
-If, for instance, the occurrence of ANC plays a significant role in overall spreading behavior and thus has a noticeable distortive effect on a contagion map only if it takes place by the time that three fifths of the nodes in a network are active, then the bifurcation curve for ANC is bounded below as follows:
+for some $\delta \in (0,1)$, where the parameter $\delta$ is determined by how late in the spreading process the occurrence of ANC plays a significant role.
+If, for instance, the occurrence of ANC plays a significant role in overall spreading behavior and thus has a noticeable distortive effect on a contagion map only if it takes place by the time that three fifths of the nodes in the network are active, then the bifurcation curve for ANC is bounded below as follows:

-In Figure~\ref{compare_upper_correct}, we compare the idealized bifurcation diagram (using the horizon of ANC as its bifurcation curve) and the diagram that we obtain from \eqref{approximate} with the number of active nodes equaling $(3/5)N$, where $N$ is the number of nodes in a network, to our numerical results for the geometry and dimensionality.
+We compare the idealized bifurcation diagram (using the horizon of ANC as its bifurcation curve) and the diagram that we obtain from \eqref{approximate} with $q(t)=(3/5)N$, where $N$ is the number of nodes in the network (see Figure~\ref{compare_upper_correct}), to our numerical results for the geometry and dimensionality.